Skip to main content

 • Series with indeterminate publication status (e.g., continued growth is uncertain)

-When in doubt, only transcribe the series statement (490 0_).
+• When in doubt, only transcribe the series statement (490 0_) and exclude 8XX.

-This decision aligns with current Program for Cooperative Cataloging (PCC) guidance that allows an option not to trace series in PCC records.
-This option supplants a former requirement to trace series in PCC records.
+This GPO practice aligns with current Program for Cooperative Cataloging (PCC) guidance that allows an option not to trace series in PCC records.
+The option supplants a former requirement to trace series in PCC records.

 Example: